 |---|---|---|

-Bottom line: PPT targets movable property; real estate tax targets immovable property.
+Bottom line: Personal property tax targets movable assets; real estate tax targets land and buildings.

 What Counts as Personal Property?

-- Typical (taxable) business items: equipment, machinery, computers, furniture, fixtures, tools, supplies, spare parts, point-of-sale systems, leasehold improvements (varies).
+Taxable business items: Equipment, machinery, computers, furniture, fixtures, tools, supplies, spare parts, point-of-sale systems, and leasehold improvements (varies by state).

-- May be taxable in some places: inventory (many states now exempt or offer de minimis thresholds).
+Inventory: May be taxable in some places, though many states now exempt or offer de minimis thresholds.

 Who Pays Personal Property Tax?
 Business vs. Individual